Managing a Person With ADHD

 People with this condition often struggle with time management, organization, memory, concentration, and hyperactivity.
 Their creativity, energy and ability to hyperfocus on particular tasks, however, can make them valuable members of a team.

 You can help a team member with ADHD succeed with a few simple accommodations in the workplace, and by thinking about your approach as a manager.
-For example, you could find a quiet or private area for him to work in, and talk to him to find out what kind of learning or training works best for him.
+For example, you could find a quiet or private area for them to work in, and talk to them to find out what kind of learning or training works best for them.

-If you have any concerns about her behaviors or standards of work, talk to your HR department.
+If you have any concerns about their behaviors or standards of work, talk to your HR department.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!